matheusfelipe1/Tractian-Selection-Process/README.md

 >

 * However, when the return value of this algorithm is `true`, the `StreamController` triggers an event notifying the build system that it can render that widget.
 This ensures that only the necessary widgets are created, contributing to the application's efficiency

+### Improvements

+Well, I would like to execute an algorithm in such a way that it does not wait for all child elements, and their respective child elements, to be fully processed before being displayed on the screen.
+Ideally, the parent element would be displayed first, and once a child element is processed, it would then be appended to the array in the view, and so on successively.

+Another aspect I would like to implement is revisiting my understanding of Clean Architecture.
+Given that the concept of Clean Architecture is quite broad, it may lead to differing interpretations, information, or concepts.
+Therefore, I would like to carefully review the code to ensure it strictly adheres to all the relevant standards.
+Perhaps there are areas that could be improved in terms of treatment or organization, even though I believe my current structure is already well-organized.
+However, as we know, there is always room for improvement.

+I would also like to allocate more time to revisiting some of the naming conventions.
+And that’s it.